AppliedMathematicsProgrammingSociety/amps/statistics/check normal distribution/README.md

 If the percentage of data within one, two, and three standard deviations of the mean is less than *68%, 95%, and 99.7%*, respectively, then the dataset does not follow a normal distribution.

 The code then prints the result whether the dataset follows a normal distribution or not.
-If it does, it prints "follows the Normal distribution," and if it does not, it prints "does not follow the Normal distribution."
+If it does, it prints "follows the Normal distribution," and if it does not, it prints "does not follows the Normal distribution."

 ## Sample run :